8an3/mynotesrepo/00001_PRIORITIES_todo.md

 - [ ] need to create `/dealer/currentMY/contact/${model.id}`
 - [ ] and do something with the save feature from the byo
 - [ ] service scheduler
+- [ ] for client site we need to filter out current my units that are displayed by the current year
+- [ ] need to update client site configurator to accomadate more complex models ie manitou

 - [ ] -------- SERVICE --------
 - [ ] SERVICE WRITER CALENDAR - second appt through calendar scheduler or check if the same appointment can be stretched to the following day going into the next day, still need a way to add custom spots have a searchable drop down to choose client for appointment then searchable dropdown for the work order number to select the work order to attach it to, then just let them customize the rest with just a text area for them to leave a comment for a description for the appointment
 - [ ] WORKORDER CALENDAR - second appt through calendar scheduler or check if the same appointment can be stretched to the following day going into the next day, still need a way to add custom spots have a searchable drop down to choose client for appointment then searchable dropdown for the work order number to select the work order to attach it to, then just let them customize the rest with just a text area for them to leave a comment for a description for the appointment
 - [ ] WORKORDER - scheduler for empty brands have it select all technicians
+- [ ] service scheduler

 - [ ] -------- TUTORIALS AND REFERENCE --------
 - [ ] in getting started page u explain that each section has a tutorial on the page it self... need to add those
 - [ ] need to add legend for docs, Service Work Order, Bill Of Sale, so as to know which when they create the docs
 - [ ] finance.salesStatus to show the customer where the bike is currently if its on order, at the shop, in service etc need to set this up in the unit file

 - [ ] -------- DEV --------